 SQL SELECT TOP

-statement to retrieve a specified number of rows from the result set.
+The SELECT TOP clause in SQL is used to limit the number of rows returned by a query.
+It is commonly used with the SELECT statement to retrieve a specified number of rows from the result set.
 The syntax varies slightly between different database management systems (DBMS), but I’ll provide a general overview.

 In SQL Server and MS Access, the syntax is: